 |–||After about six hours of cat skiing, we’ll return to our Summit Lodge.
 Ski & ride your victory lap down one of the resort’s trails on the front side to our Village-based reception area.
 After checking back in and returning your beacon, you can opt to head straight back to your car for a quick ride home, perhaps wind down in the hot tub of your hotel or condo, or hoist a glass of your favorite beverage and swap stories of epic powder turns with your new friends at one of Schweitzer’s Village pubs.|

-To deliver guests into this spectacle, we purr along in powerful PistenBully snowcats outfitted with custom-built “in-the-round” seating cabins that comfortably accommodate ten passengers.
+To rally our guests for their day of pow, we purr along in big red cats, aka PistenBully snowcats, outfitted with custom-built “in-the-round” seating cabins that comfortably accommodate ten (10) passengers.
 Cabins are heated and vented, sport wireless speakers, and are funished with comfortable, padded seats.
 Helicopter-style fresh air vents are installed into the window system to cool and provide fresh air flow.
 For 2020 we have installed 2 more larger, fully-opening windows for plenty of ventilation.